 - Avoid Medication with adverse side effects – A commercial driver should always avoid medications that may make them feel drowsy.
 Many medications list on their label that they may cause drowsiness, and advise drivers not to take the medication when operating heavy machinery.

-Were you Injured because a Driver was Asleep or driving tired?
-Contact Our Truck Accident Lawyers
+Were You Injured because a Truck Driver Was Asleep or Driving Tired?
+Our Attorneys Can Help.

 Were you injured in a truck accident due to driver fatigue or any other issue?
 To schedule a private, no-cost evaluation, call (215) 246-9000, or contact us online.
 If the statute of limitations expires, your window of legal opportunity will close and you won’t be able to pursue a claim.
 Contact us today to make sure you can get your case heard.
 Plus, with the Reiff Law Firm’s The Truck Accident Team, you only pay if there’s a financial recovery.